-Important Dates Early Registration: November 12 Final Registration + Consent Forms due: February 22 Projects Due Online: March 8 Virtual Awards Ceremony: March 31st
+Important Dates Early Registration: Final Registration Consent Forms Due: Projects Due: Awards Ceremony: December 16 January 20 February 24 March 10 April 11

 Exploring Data Through Art

 (Adapted from Stephanie Bestelmeyer, Asombro Institute for Science Education)

 Anyone who follows major league sports, and especially baseball, knows the incredible amount of data collected during each game.
 Craig Robinson is a selfproclaimed baseball fanatic who has turned some of these data into fun graphics in his book Flip Flop Fly Ball: An Infographic Baseball Adventure and on his website.
 The sample infographic above shows how Mr. Robinson took data available to everyone, but found a way to present it in an innovative way.
 "Infographics" like those created by Mr. Robinson are becoming increasingly popular.